 India’s vast and diverse landscape is home to a multitude of fascinating wildlife species.
-Among them, five iconic animals stand out, referred to as the ‘Big Five’ of India – the Indian Elephant, the Royal Bengal Tiger, the Asiatic Leopard, the One-Horned Rhino, and the Asiatic Lion.
+Among them, five iconic animals stand out, commonly referred to as the Big Five of India – the Royal Bengal Tiger, the Indian Elephant, the Indian Leopard, the One-Horned Rhinoceros, and the Asiatic Lion.
 Below, we trace these magnificent creatures in their natural habitats.

 Royal Bengal Tiger